Disgrace of Gijón

-Following this match, along with similar matches at the previous World Cup in Argentina, FIFA subsequently revised the group system for future tournaments so that the final two games in each group would be played simultaneously.
-This change made it highly difficult, if not impossible, for teams to engage in match-fixing, since teams would not know what result was required ahead of time.
+Following this match, along with similar controversy regarding Argentina vs Peru in the previous World Cup alongside Northern Ireland vs Spain later on in the same tournament, FIFA subsequently revised the group system for future tournaments so that the final two games in each group would be played simultaneously.
+This change made it highly impractical for teams to engage in any form of match-fixing, since they would not know what result was required ahead of time.